department-of-veterans-affairs/vets-website/va-gov/pages/burials-memorials/plan-a-burial.md

   - heading: Other helpful information
     links:
     - url: /burials-memorials/what-to-expect-at-military-funeral/
-      title: What to Expect at a Funeral
+      title: What to Expect at a Military Funeral
       description: Find out what will happen to help you prepare for this day.
     - url: /burials-memorials/dependency-indemnity-compensation/
+      title: How to Apply for a Veterans Burial Allowance
+      description: Learn how to apply for help paying for a Veteran's burial and funeral costs.
+    - url: /burials-memorials/dependency-indemnity-compensation/
-      title: Burial Allowances and Survivor Compensation
+      title: Compensation for Surviving Spouses and Dependents
-      description: Find out if you can get help paying for funeral costs or tax-free monetary benefits.
+      description: Find out if you can get a tax-free monetary benefit called Dependency and Indemnity Compensation (DIC).
 aliases:
   - /burials-and-memorials/burial-planning/
 ---